ricardorompar/airflow-research-tf/README.md

 This makes me believe the `--web-server-deny-all` option actually is a particular case for "Allow access only from specific IP addresses" with no value specified.

+UPDATE: the both the API and the UI generate the same behavior as `--web-server-deny-all` in gcloud when you don't specify any IP range.
+For Terraform and the CLI is a different situation.

 3. Recreate this scenario using Terraform
 `WORK IN PROGRESS...`